 The video clip below is not meant to be an edited video.
 Rather, it is just a little glimpse of a little Vietnamese “Farmers” Market in Michoud, Lousiana, part of the Ninth Ward of New Orleans so badly devastated by Hurricane Katrina.
 I got to see this little market that opens for just 3 hours Saturday mornings from about dawn to 9 AM, in the style of markets back in North Viet Nam, and wanted to share it with others who might be interested.

 The openness of the market is very much like those in North Viet Nam, from where many of the vendors and shoppers have their roots.
-Most of them are Catholic, so my Dad tells me, rather than the larger Buddhist segment of Viet Nam, especially Southern Viet Nam.
+Most of them are Catholic, rather than the larger Buddhist segment of Viet Nam, especially Southern Viet Nam.
 Indeed, when I got there at 7 AM, about 15 minutes before I filmed this, a church opened its doors and hoards of church goers poured out into the streets and market.
 They were finishing service at 7 AM!

 As for parking, people just parked on the outside lanes of a three lane boulevard bordering on the parking lot where this market is held.
 There was just enough space for one car to get through, and the police don’t seem to mind.